Islanders left wing Anders Lee is congratulated as he passes...

 Not that Monday night’s 6-2 win was flawless.
 But it featured a strong first start from franchise goalie Ilya Sorokin after his offseason back surgery and two goals from Brock Nelson, including a shorthanded tally.

-“I think we continue to build our game off the prior two, especially the one in Dallas,” said captain Anders Lee, who tied the game at 1-1 at 5:33 of the first period as he battled at the crease.
+“I think we continue to build our game off the prior two, especially the one in Dallas,” said Anders Lee, who tied the score at 1-1 at 5:33 of the first period as he battled at the crease.
 “It was a nice progression to getting to where our game needs to be.
 Sorokie had a couple of huge saves.”

-Most important was the two points after the Islanders dropped their season-opener to Utah 5-4 in overtime at UBS Arena and opened this three-game road trip with a 3-0 loss to the Stars.
+Most important was the two points after the Islanders dropped their season opener to Utah, 5-4, in overtime at UBS Arena and opened this three-game road trip with a 3-0 loss to the Stars.

-“We maybe didn’t start the way we wanted but what I love is we kept our focus and we came back to score,” said Roy after the Avalanche opened the scoring on Calum Ritchie’s backdoor tap-in at 1:01 of the first period.
+“We maybe didn’t start the way we wanted, but what I love is we kept our focus and we came back to score,” Roy said after the Avalanche opened the scoring on Calum Ritchie’s backdoor tap-in at 1:01 of the first period.
 “I thought we were resilient and we managed to stay focused on our game.
 In the second, I thought we were outstanding, we gave them nothing.
-In the third, maybe we backed up too much but I guess it was good for Ilya.”
+In the third, maybe we backed up too much, but I guess it was good for Ilya.”

-Roy’s return was acknowledged during a first-period stoppage as he was shown on the scoreboard and then his retired No. 33 in the rafters was displayed to a nice ovation.
 Roy ended his Hall of Fame career as a goalie with eight seasons with the Avalanche, leading them to Stanley Cups in 1996 and 2001 before coaching them for three seasons.

 “It’s just one game,” Sorokin said.
 “I don’t think about the result.
 I think just about my game, what I can do, what I can change for the better.”

-Kyle Palmieri made it 2-1 at 18:13 of the first period, using his glove to knock down the puck and speeding past the defenseman Josh Manson to the crease.
+Kyle Palmieri made it 2-1 at 18:13 of the first period, using his glove to knock down the puck and speeding past defenseman Josh Manson to the crease.

 Nelson picked up a loose puck in the offensive zone and lifted a wrist shot from the slot for a 3-1 lead at 8:25 of the second period.
 He made it 4-1 with an unassisted shorthanded goal at 11:14, intercepting the puck and skating between the circles to lift another wrister.